ssilverman/snowy-json/README.md

 8. Specification detection heuristics for when there's no $schema declared.
 9. Content validation support for the "base64" encoding and "application/json" media type.

+### Additional features

+These additional features exist:

+1. A rudimentary linter that catches simple but common errors.

 ## Under the covers